Cardross: History

-During the era when Cardross was part of the Common Brittonic-speaking Hen Ogledd and ruled over by the Kingdom of Strathclyde, the Celtic Church founded a monastery by at least the 6th-century upon the present site of St Mahew's Roman Catholic Church.
+During the era when Cardross was part of the Common Brittonic-speaking Hen Ogledd and ruled over by the Kingdom of Strathclyde, the Catholic Church founded a monastery by at least the 6th-century upon the present site of St Mahew's Roman Catholic Church.

 Following his victory in the Scottish Wars of Independence, King Robert the Bruce purchased the portions of lands of Pillanflatt lying on the western bank of the River Leven, Dunbartonshire, in the Parish of Cardross from the Earl of Lennox in 1326.
 In 1329, the Bruce died at the manorial house that he built there.

 A field on the bank of River Leven south of the village of Renton, West Dunbartonshire, called the Mains of Cardross, is thought to have been the location of his royal manor, although nothing remains today.

 The present settlement of Cardross developed after the Church of Scotland relocated the parish kirk in 1653, 3 mi west from its pre-Reformation site on the western bank of the River Leven to what was then the fledgling ferry community on the northern bank of the River Clyde.
 The new settlement eventually took its name from the church, and the parish that it served, as the 17th-century worshippers headed for the re-located ‘Cardross’ every Sunday.
 The pre-1653 graveyard is still in use and contains several 17th-century gravestones.

 Modern-day ‘Ferry Road’ runs the short distance between the A814 and the River Clyde at the easternmost extremity of Cardross Village (closest to Dumbarton).

 In 2017, Dumbarton Football Club's proposed new stadium was refused planning permission, with one of the objections being its likely placement on the medieval Bruce site.

 Natural history

 2 km northwest of Cardross is a peninsula called Ardmore Point.
-This privately owned area of land has a nature trail and is considered a Regionally Important Geographical Site (RIGS) due to unique rock formations including an exposed sea cliff.
+This privately owned area of land has a nature trail and is considered a Regionally Important Geological Site (RIGS) due to unique rock formations including an exposed sea cliff.
 It is a popular fishing and bird-spotting area inhabited by grey seals.